AliWindsor/LastFM-Song-Search/ReadMe.txt

   Admittedly I struggled with figuring out the best method for decoding this JSON file as most JSON files I knew how to work with were stored as an array, but as this one wasnt, as such it confused me and I was unsure as to how to correctly call the load function for this.
 As I reached a sort of stagnant point with trying to figure it out, I decided to just have a webpage with the track's information open when the track was selected instead, so as to atleast fulfill that part of the criteria.

-  The final part I struggled with was loading each track's image as I am not entirely sure why my image loader was not rendering the image.
+  The final part I struggled with was loading each track's image as I am not entirely sure why my image loader was not rendering the image. ***NOTE: The image loader IS loading the image, the URL is broken therefore there is no image stored in the URL, (see: https://lastfm.freetls.fastly.net/i/u/64s/2a96cbd8b46e442fc41c2b86b821562f.png for an example).****

 This project was extremely interesting for me to undertake as I only had previous experience loading locally stored JSON files, learning how to read JSON files from APIs was quite challenging but i have definately learnt a lot from it, I will most likely spend the following days researching and looking at more documentation to get a better understanding of the issues I had as well as hopefully be able fully implement everything correctly as a personal project.